 Nancy J. Murray, President, The Arc of Greater Pittsburgh

-Nancy J. Murray, M.S. is the President of The Arc of Greater Pittsburgh at ACHIEVA.
-She has more than 35 years of experience in the disability field in the areas of public policy, advocacy, family supports, supports coordination, healthcare and state government serving people with disabilities and their families.
+Nancy Murray M.S. is the President of The Arc of Greater Pittsburgh at ACHIEVA.
+She has 40 years of experience in the disability field in the areas of public policy, advocacy, family support, supports coordination, health care and state government serving people with disabilities and their families.
 Nancy’s primary area of interest and study is the resilience of families of children and adults with disabilities and the long term impact of caring for a person with a disability on a family.
-She has conducted numerous seminars and written numerous articles for families and professionals on disability issues.
+Nancy has conducted numerous seminars and has written numerous articles for families and professionals on disability issues.

-She is the Project Director of both ACHIEVA’s Disability Healthcare Initiative which is focused on access to healthcare for people with disabilities and “A Home of My Own” project which is working with families to blend government and natural resources to create more affordable housing for people with disabilities.
-Nancy has served as a founder and coordinator of the Down Syndrome Center at Children’s Hospital (UPMC) of Pittsburgh, the Director of Supports Coordination at Staunton Clinic in Pittsburgh and the Western Area Director of the Office of Developmental Programs in Pennsylvania.
+Nancy is the Project Director of ACHIEVA’s Disability Healthcare Initiative which is focused on access to healthcare for people with disabilities.
+She also serves on the Board of Directors of the Pennsylvania Assistive Technology Foundation, the Pennsylvania Medical Assistance Advisory Council and numerous committees through the Pennsylvania Office of Developmental Programs.
+She is also a member of The Arc US’s National Council of Executives of The Arc and the PA Executives of The Arc.
+She has served as a founder and coordinator of the Down Syndrome Center at Children’s Hospital (UPMC) of Pittsburgh, the Director of Supports Coordination at Staunton Clinic in Pittsburgh, and the Western Area Director of the Office of Developmental Programs in Pennsylvania.

 Julie Trbovich, Director of Advocacy and Family Supports